yanncauchepin/MathematicalModels/README.md

 - [ ] Edit the data import by using pandas.
 Add names of X and Y columns in parameters in main.
 Handle the case of dataset in csv and excel.
 - [ ] Adapt names of variables to make calculations easier to interpret.
 Refresh learning.
 - [ ] Save scores in an output file in text format.
-- [ ] Adapt the repository to well developer traditions.